nngabe/llm2kg/README.md

 python eval.py
 ```
 # Sample Responses
-Here is a sample response from the chatbot after indexing documents `0:200` from the `economics` dataset:
+Here is a sample response from the chatbot building the KG and indexing documents `0:200` from the `economics` dataset:

 ## Sample Response 1
 You > who are some famous physicists?